himanshubhatia2910/-TechQuilla-/readme.md

   - User(Staff) Password: User@1234
 - Now you can access the Hospital Management System.
 - The Database is hosted on AWS.
 SO can be accessed anywhere.

+## Steps to run the project Frontend:

+- Open the frontend package.
+- Run the index.html file.
+- Use User ID and Password same as backend.